SpinachR/research_ideas/README.md

     Online model aggregation: aggregate the model during each training cycle (learning rate cyclical period), e.g., Stochastic weight average
     Online label refinement: update the ground truth of training labels (Temporal ensemble for the label prediction)

+19. Adversarial Style Mining for One-Shot Unsupervised Domain Adaptation: using Random AdaIN to generate more and more aggressive samples
 17. Domain Randomization and Pyramid Consistency - Generalization without Accessing Target Domain Data.